ailabspace/drl-based-mapless-crowd-navigation-with-perceived-risk/README.md

 # Deep Reinforcement Learning Based Crowd Navigation with Perceived Risk of the Moving Crowd for Mobile Robots

-This repository contains codes to replicate the research work titled "**Deep Reinforcement Learning-Based Mapless Crowd Navigation with Perceived Risk of the Moving Crowd for Mobile Robots**".
-In addition, it also provides a framework to train and test six different algorithms which are TD3, DDPG, SAC, Q-Learning, SARSA, and DQN.
-Turtlebot3 Burger mobile robot platform was used to train and test these algorithms.
+Source code for research work on adding Risk Perception to TD3 for Crowd Navigation.
+It also provides a framework to train and test six different algorithms which are TD3, DDPG, SAC, Q-Learning, SARSA, and DQN.

 [![Watch the video](https://img.youtube.com/vi/djD9mfPQRgc/maxresdefault.jpg)](https://youtu.be/djD9mfPQRgc)